I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_receive_phy_packets.md

 Specifies whether a callback should be registered or deactivated.
 Use REGISTER_PHY_PACKET_NOTIFICATION to register PhyPacketRoutine as the callback.
 Use DEREGISTER_PHY_PACKET_NOTIFICATION to deactivate any previously registered callbacks.

-`PhyPacketContext`

-Specifies the Context argument to be passed to the PhyPacketRoutine.

 `PhyPacketRoutine`

 Points to the notification routine for received PHY packets.
 The following prototype illustrates the notification routine: